 Like we’ve said before, you can’t go around just posting content whenever you feel like it and hope to sit at the top of Google’s search rankings.
 Sustained and systematic content flow is key.
 The only way to build authority is to have a solid content plan in place.
-This includes knowing your audience, budget and focus topics as well as having an SEO strategy and deciding which tools you’ll need to use to achieve the best results – an editorial calendar is also a great way to stay consistent.
+This includes knowing your audience, budget and focus topics as well as having a B2B SEO strategy and deciding which tools you’ll need to use to achieve the best results – an editorial calendar is also a great way to stay consistent.

 If you want to create content which will help you build authority and generate leads, get in touch with us at: firstname.lastname@example.org to start your plan.